 With about 77,500 truck drivers, who estimate 9 in every 1,000 jobs, Florida is the fourth-biggest trucking state in the United States after Texas, California, and Pennsylvania.
 Although trucking is one of the most lucrative industries, having so many of these trucks on Florida highways and interstates often poses a danger to other cars on the road.
 Crashes with trucks have been cited to be far more devastating and complicated than crashing with a standard passenger car.

 If you’ve been involved in a truck accident in Florida, you are legally permitted to file a claim against the at-fault party.
 Therefore, you must understand how to preserve crucial evidence after the crash to help maximize your claim.
-You can contact a truck accident attorney in Florida who’ll guide you through the process.
+You can contact a truck accident attorney in Orlando who’ll guide you through the process.

 What Evidence Should Be Preserved After a Truck Accident in Florida?